bdavidxyz/protheme2/_posts/2018-02-12-stimulusjs-with-javascript.md

 ## Make it work with plain old Javascript

-StimulusJS expect that the developer use advanced ES6 class features.
+StimulusJS is to be used with advanced ES6 class features.

 This is why it doesn't work yet without a proper build system, the documentation [needs to be updated on that point](https://github.com/stimulusjs/stimulus/issues/99).